wp-plugins/edge-suite/readme.txt

 When experiencing any problems, please always try the latest dev version (http://downloads.wordpress.org/plugin/edge-suite.zip).
  Manual installation is needed.
 New features and bugfixes are always tested first in the dev version before they are being merged into the stable version.

+= Manual integration =

+Animation with newer versions of Edge Animate can easily be integrated manually without depending on the plugin.
+Consider that as an option when running into problems.

+Publish your composition with option "Animate Deployment Package" and rename the .oam to .zip.
+Unpack it and upload the "Asset" folder to your server under "myproject" (maybe /wp-content/uploads/myproject).
+Open the contained main project .html file.
+Copy the

+    <div id="Stage" class="EDGE-11111111"></div>

+line into your desired template.
+Also copy everything in between the 'script' tags (including the tags) and insert it into the same template.
+The first line after the opening script tag should read

+    var custHtmlRoot="";

+Adjust that so it matches the relative project directory.
+E.g.:

+    var custHtmlRoot="/wp-content/uploads/myproject";

+Save the template.
+The animation should come up.

 = General things to check when problems occur =